grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 Open Grafana on your local host [`http://localhost:9000`](http://localhost:9000) and view dashboards showing the status and health of your Grafana Mimir local cluster.
 Metrics are queried directly from Grafana Mimir.

-To begin with, we recommend looking at the following dashboards:
+To start, we recommend looking at these dashboards:

 - [Writes](http://localhost:9000/d/0156f6d15aa234d452a33a4f13c838e3/mimir-writes)
 - [Reads](http://localhost:9000/d/8d6ba60eccc4b6eedfa329b24b1bd339/mimir-reads)